Dalee/prom-node-init/README.md

 Just a bit of automatization for hapi node projects.

-- Starts server on port 7070 which exposes metrics, route - /metrics (default settings)
+- Starts server on port 7070 which exposes metrics, route - /metrics

 - Probes default metrics with using prom-client